osslibraries-library/osslibraries-library.github.io/index.md

 ---

 > [!TIP]
-> This library ships skills you can install so an AI agent wires it into your project for you.
+> This library ships skills you can install so an AI agent can wire them into your project for you.
 >
 > ::: code-group
 >